The Ultimate Guide To Menopause

 A tendency towards cardiovascular (heart blood vessel) disease

-Recognize what the symptoms of hormonal imbalance are, and if they are more than “mild” take steps to relieve them, because this will also improve your health.
+Recognize what the symptoms of hormonal imbalance are, and if they are more than “mild” take steps to relieve them, because this can also improve your health!

 But remember...
-If you do this the right way, you don't have to have these symptoms or the degeneration of aging.
+If you do this the right way, you might not have these discomforts or many signs of aging at all!